 The housing is built of a metal tube and a rear wall and carries a terminal block with four holes for fixing the relay to the panel.

-With the exception of the optional communication port, all external signals are connected to screwed terminals which are arranged over cutouts on the top and bottom covers.
-The terminals are numbered consecutively from left to right at the bottom and top.
-Use copper conductors only!
+With the exception of the optional communication port, all external signals are connected to screwed terminals which are arranged over cut-

 For dimensions please refer to Figure 2.1.